This is the featured image of the Make A Huge 80s Snare Drum blog article.

-In music production as in other contexts, the 80s was a decade of ridiculous excess in many ways, with everything from loud metal guitar riffs to overhyped drum sounds.
-You’ve probably heard examples of the latter cases before: a snare erupts with an exhalation-like reverb before abruptly cutting off.
+In music production, as in other contexts, the 80s was a decade of ridiculous excess in many ways, with everything from loud metal guitar riffs to overhyped drum sounds.
+You've probably heard examples of the latter cases before a snare erupts with an exhalation-like reverb before abruptly cutting off.
 This is known as a gated reverb, and it was widely used in pop and dance music in the 1980s.
-Everything sounded larger and “better” right away.
-Recently, the sound of the 1980s has resurfaced in the shape of a music genre known as Synth Wave, and those renowned sounding snare drums can be heard in many contemporary tracks.
-In the next tutorial, we will show you how to make a huge 80s snare drum with a few simple tricks.
+Everything sounded larger and "better" right away.
+Recently, the sound of the 1980s has resurfaced in the shape of a music genre known as Synth Wave, and those renowned-sounding snare drums can be heard in many contemporary tracks.
+The following tutorial will show you how to make a vast 80s snare drum with a few simple tricks.

 In our Soundbridge: DAW, we have prepared a short sequence with essential elements such as a kick drum, snare drum, hi-hats, and bassline.
 Let's hear how it sounds unprocessed.